abeyang/after-effects-bootcamp/Extras/Tutorials/2. Animation Properties/README.md

 ![][image-5]

 Once that's done, try apply the corner pins again.
 Success!
+Be sure to turn off the background slab image in the end -- we don't want that to show.

 ## Conclusion